jianshen92/stanford-car-grab-challenge/README.md

 Model is built with fast.ai v1 and PyTorch v1, trained on Google Cloud Platform's Deep Learning VM with 16GB NVIDIA Tesla T4.

 Data consist of 8144 Training Images (80:20 Train:Validation Split) and 8041 Test Images.
 Architecture used is ResNet-152 with squared image (299x299), pretrained with ImageNet.
 Data is augmented with several affine and perspective transformation.
 Mixup technique is used.
 Final Top-1 Accuracy is **92.53%** on Test Images.

+*Stanford Car Model Training.ipynb* is the notebook used to perform model training and evaluation.

 ## Results
 All models are evaluated with **Top-1 Accuracy** based on the test set provided [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).